AlexxIT/XiaomiGateway3/README.md

 <img src="integrations.png" width="758">

-Thanks to [@Serrj](https://community.home-assistant.io/u/serrj-sv/) for [instruction](https://community.home-assistant.io/t/xiaomi-mijia-smart-multi-mode-gateway-zndmwg03lm-support/159586/61) how to enable Telnet on this device.
+Thanks to [@Serrj](https://community.home-assistant.io/u/serrj-sv/) for [instruction](https://community.home-assistant.io/t/xiaomi-mijia-smart-multi-mode-gateway-zndmwg03lm-support/159586/61) how to enable Telnet on old firmwares.
+And thanks to an unknown researcher for [instruction](https://gist.github.com/zvldz/1bd6b21539f84339c218f9427e022709) how to open telnet on new firmwares.

 **Important:** This component does not work with:
  - Xiaomi Gateway 2 (DGNWG02LM, lumi.gateway.v3) - use [this](https://www.home-assistant.io/integrations/xiaomi_aqara/) component